 Unlike the training hall or gym there is no time to think when it kicks

 off.
 Most of the fights I had, if Iím really honest I canít remember

 what I did to win them, but I learnt very quickly I did have to win them

-or I was going to be fucked up.
+or I was going to be messed up.
 The mainstay of my time on the door was

 not in teams, but working one man doors and venues, when the fight was